 International Peace and Security, Strategy & Research Methods

 Keywords: Brexit | Security & Defence Regimes | Foreign Policy | Strategy | EU-NATO.

 Baciu, Cornelia-Adriana, Doyle, John (Eds.).
 2019.
 Peace, Security and Defence Cooperation in Post-Brexit Europe.
 Springer.

-You can pre-order this volume here.
+You can this volume here.